SwinTextSpotter v2: Towards Better Synergy for Scene Text Spotting: Experiments

 \subsection{Ablation Studies}

-To investigate the effectiveness of the proposed components, we perform ablation studies on the Total-Text and ICDAR2015.
-We only evaluate the different variants of SwinTextSpotter v2 trained on the Curved SynthText, ICDAR-MLT, and the corresponding dataset as the first stage described in Section as described in Section \ref{Implementation Details}.
+To investigate the effectiveness of the proposed components, we perform ablation studies on the Total-Text dataset and the ICDAR2015 dataset.
+In this section, all experiments are conducted by training the model on the Curved SynthText, ICDAR-MLT, and the corresponding datasets without fine-tuning, with the exception of the ablation study of different resolutions on ICDAR2015.

 \textbf{Three Refinement Stages (TRS)}.
 To decrease model complexity and the parameters, we make modifications to the detector architecture.
 We reduce the number of refinement stages from six to three and remove the use of dilated convolutions in comparison to the conference version.
 Table~\ref{Ablation} presents the results of our modifications.
 We observe a decrease in performance when the refinement stages were reduced.
 Specifically, on Total-text, we note a decrease of 3$\%$ and 3.3$\%$ in text detection and spotting results, respectively.
-Additionally, on ICDAR2015, we observe a performance decrease of 4.3$\%$ on the "General" lexicon.
+Additionally, on ICDAR2015, we observe a performance decrease of 4.3$\%$ on the `General` lexicon.
 Moreover, as shown in Table \ref{Ablation}, the number of parameters in the detector is reduced by approximately two times.
 Specifically, the parameters of the detector and recognizer are reduced from 113.7M to 64.8M.